Get to know the composers

 Get to know Clara Schumann

-Get to know Mozart
+Get to know Netzel

-Get to know Shostakovich
+Get to know Andrée

-Richard Strauss (1864-1949)
+Richard Strauss

 Richard Strauss was a natural talent and with a father in the Main Opera Orchestra in Munich, there were also the external conditions.
 The composer often sat in the opera darkness where he got the musical experiences of his life when Wagner’s huge works were staged, magnificent both in terms of scenography, performance and musical richness of sound.
 This is where his taste for “extra everything” was born!